Vipul-Cariappa/Expenses-Reccorder-Web/README.md

 # Expenses-Recorder-Web
 A web application to keep track of personal expenses or a groups expenses.

-You can access the actual site at http://15.206.155.92/ This site does not have any domain associated with it.

 ## Contribution Information:
 Contributions are welcomed.